5+ Remarkable Towns in Westchester:

 Where is Westchester County New York?

 Located approximately 30 miles North of New York City, with nearly 1 million people living in the county, there’s a diversity of not only people but also things to do and see.
+Its the first suburban area of its scale where young families and young professionals look to escape city life and live the suburban lifestyle.

 Map of Westchester County